ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

   "The object does not have a docstring"

-The ``"GL08"`` code is required at minimum for PyAnsys projects.
+The ``"GL08"`` code is required at minimum for PyAnsys libraries.
-Other codes may be enforced at a later date; for a full listing see `numpydoc Validation Check
+Other codes may be enforced at a later date.
+For a full listing, see `numpydoc Validation Check
 <https://numpydoc.readthedocs.io/en/latest/validation.html#validation>`_.

 Additional Information
 ----------------------
 Additional examples and notes can be found at `numpydoc`_.
-Reference their documentation as the primary source of information regarding docstring styles aside from the directives noted here.
+Reference this documentation as the primary source of information regarding docstring styles for directives not covered here.

 .. _numpydoc: https://numpydoc.readthedocs.io/en/latest/format.html
 .. _googledoc: https://google.github.io/styleguide/